 Step 2: Find Your People, and Solve Their Problems.

-The first step on the path towards a stellar mobile health app is to consider the whats, whos, and whys before any line of code is written or any wireframes are mocked up.
+The first step on how to build an mhealth app is to consider the whats, whos, and whys before any line of code is written or any wireframes are mocked up.

 First, an effective healthcare app developer needs to know what kind of app he or she is building–a prescription tracker, or a video chatting portal, for example.